f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Enabling NTP Authentication via CLI
 -----------------------------------

-To enable NTP authentication use the **system ntp config enable-ntp-auth true** command in rthe CLI, and then commit the change.
+To enable NTP authentication use the **system ntp config enable-ntp-auth true** command in the CLI, and then commit the change.

 .. code-block:: bash